0x00Jeff/0x00Jeff.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm 0x00jeff, I'm learning how to be better at reverse engineering and binary exploitation, and some other things, I hope you find my blog interesting
+Hi, I'm 0x00Jeff, I'm learning how to be better at reverse engineering, binary exploitation and some other things, I hope you find my blog interesting

 ### Contact me